Middlesex County, New Jersey

 People know response times are slow or reporting is too manual, but nobody has turned that into one focused fix with ownership.

-Without grounding it in an actual workflow, AI adoption becomes a string of disconnected demos instead of useful change.
+Without grounding it in an actual job, adoption becomes a string of disconnected demos instead of useful change.

 Turn one visible process problem into a concrete build with clear inputs, outputs, and owner.